Land Access Rules

 To take advantage of the hunting opportunities unitized ranches provide, hunters must have a valid license for the season and species identified in each agreement.
 Each agreement specifies the hunting season(s) and species which apply.

-To locate ranches that have entered into unitization agreements visit the Unitized Ranch page.
+For maps and information on ranches that have entered into unitization agreements visit Unitized Ranch.
 Also, to assist and inform hunters in the field, signs will be posted on public and private property where unitization agreements are in effect.

-Hunters may hunt on private lands that have been opened through a unitization agreement (see website for maps).
+Hunters may hunt on private lands that have been opened through a unitization agreement).
 Hunters must have permission from the lessee to hunt on BLM/State lands that have been closed through a unitization agreement.
-Game animals taken contrary to the above may be seized.
+Game animals taken in violation of the above may be seized.

 New Mexico state law requires sportsmen to obtain written permission prior to hunting, fishing or trapping on posted private property (NMSA 30-14-1).
 Violation of this statute is a misdemeanor offense & could lead to a revocation of hunting and fishing privileges for up to three years.
 Ignorance is no excuse, it is your responsibility to know the law and your location at all times.